TimeToogo/tunshell/README.md

 ### Install Script

 The process is kicked off using [tunshell.com](https://tunshell.com).
-One can generate the install a pair of install scripts for their local and target environments.
+One can generate a "session" which represents a remote shell connection from one client to another.

 For each session the website generates one install script for each side of the connection.
 Below is a diagram illustrating the noteworthy components embedded in each script.